rage/cyber-security-base-19/data/module-4/part-3/analysis.md

 <programming-exercise name="Cipher block chaining (CBC)" tmcname="part3-06.cbc" course="Advanced Topics">

 Feistel cipher in the previous exercise can only handle blocks of $m = 8$.
-Next we are going to extend the cipher to handle messages of any sizes.
+Next we are going to extend the cipher to handle messages of any size.
 We will use cipher block chaining (CBC).

 The first step is to make sure that the message length is a multiple of 8.